 surface of small ducts.
 The red area is an islet of Langerhans.

-The protein is expressed on the internal surface of
+protein is strongly expressed on the internal surface

 Consultant/PhD Dag Hoem, Dept. of Surgery, Haukeland Univ.
 Hospital, Bergen

 Consultant/PhD Heike Immervoll, Gade Laboratory for Pathology, UoBergen

 PhD fellow Khadija El Jellas, Dept. of Pathology, Haukeland Univ.
 Hospital, Bergen